Arkansas Division of

 TIER 2 Reporting Fee Structure for 2025 Reporting Year.

 $50.00 for the first reportable chemical and $10.00 or each additional chemical.
 A maximum of $1,000 per facility is assessed.
-Per Arkansas Law, Tier 2 Reports and Fees must be completed by March 1 of each year or late fees will be assessed.
+Per Arkansas Law, Tier 2 Reports must be submitted and fees paid by March 1 of each year or late fees will be assessed.

 Federal, State, County and Municipal Facilities – No fee required, but full reporting is mandatory.